dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 - **Mocking is more work**: Writing a mock is more work than `Color::fromRgb(10,20,128)`.
 - **Mocking is not safe captain**: You're testing your code with a fake version of something don't be surprised when it fails with the real version.
-- **It's value - values are _pure_**: It's like mocking the number seven.
+- **Values are _pure_**: It's like mocking the number seven.
 Should you mock the result of 7 / 2?
+Do you expect a different answer each time?

 People in the mocking camp never intended for you to mock value objects, collections, DTOs or entities.
 If you do mock, then mock **services** (typically the things you